-New Team Members, Initiatives, Partnerships, and Results
+New Team Members, News, Partnerships, and More

 June 1, 2022 – We are very pleased to announce that Michael O’Brien-Onyeka will be joining Nature For Justice as our Managing Director – Global Partnerships.
 In this role, Michael will focus on expanding the N4J global network, creating the organization’s Early Career Pipeline, and building a portfolio of projects, particularly carbon-based projects, that aim to help local communities around the world adapt to climate change.